Cyberax/writeas-sync/README.md

 # Notes on working with images

+## Snap.As integration

-`writeas-sync` supports simple image management.
+`writeas-sync` supports simple image management via Snap.As.
 When you write a post locally, you can reference images in subdirectories of your post directory.
 For example, if you have a post `2023-11-02-frist-post.md`, you can reference an image `minerals/obsidian.jpg` in it.